davidbuterez/multi-fidelity-gnns-for-drug-discovery-and-quantum-mechanics/README.md

 python -m multi_fidelity_modelling.DR_modelling.deep_learning.train_dr --data-path /.../multi-fidelity-gnns-for-drug-discovery/example_DR_dataset_AID1445 --out-dir /.../out --target-label DR --node-latent-dim 50 --graph-latent-dim 64 --smiles-column neut-smiles --max-atomic-number 35 --readout global_add_pool --id-column CID --no-use-vgae --num-layers 2 --conv GCN --use-batch-norm --gnn-intermediate-dim 128 --name 1445 --task-type regression --no-use-cuda --lbl-or-emb emb  --auxiliary-data-column-name Embeddings  --auxiliary-dim 64
 ```

+The training script above will produce a `test_metrics.npy` file containing the test set metrics and a `test_output.npy` file containing the predictions for the test set (all generated files are located in the output directory provided to the training script).

 The DR models above are quick enough to require around 1 second per epoch, and less than 1 minute overall training time for the entire training run on a modern laptop.
 These times are achieved without using a graphics processing unit (CUDA).
 CUDA is recommended for the larger SD datasets.

 Please check the **Requirements/installation** section below for details regarding the software versions that were tested and compatible hardware.